OPSkins/trade-opskins-api/ICase/GetCaseSchema.md

 ----900px | string | URL to 900px image
 ----1800px | string | URL to 1800px image
 ----2500px | string | URL to 2500px image
---skus  | array | An array of item SKU in the case --key_amount_per_case | int | Number of keys required per 1 case opening --max_opens | int | How many total items can be created from this case --remaining_opens | int | How many items are remaining to be unboxed from this case.
+--skus  | array | An array of item SKU in the case.
+Note that these may be updated overtime for vIRL cases & will not always be the same.
+--key_amount_per_case | int | Number of keys required per 1 case opening
+--max_opens | int | How many total items can be created from this case --remaining_opens | int | How many items are remaining to be unboxed from this case.
 If this is 0, the case is depleted and cannot be opened anymore.